 On 11th February Dr Sir Jim Mallinson lectured to a full room on the history of Yoga focusing particularly on the history of ascetic practices.

 Dr Mallinson was keen to show how ascetic practices had developed across boundaries of country, ethnicity and religion and highlighted his talk with historic texts and pictures alongside photographs of current practice.
 His talk made me keen to see what pictures we hold in our Collections that would represent the different practices that he mentioned.
 I knew we had some photographs which I highlighted in a blog on National Yoga Day.
-They can be found here.
-But we also have some artworks of ascetics and their practices.
+We also have some artworks of ascetics and their practices.

 This picture, originating from Udaipur c.1810-20, shows pairs of religious devotees.
 There are (L to R, first top, then bottom)